allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 Kotlin is popular, Kotlin is trendy.
 Kotlin gives you compile-time null-safety and less boilerplate.
 Naturally, it’s better than Java.
 You should switch to Kotlin or die as a legacy coder.
 Hold on, or maybe you shouldn’t?
 Before you start writing in Kotlin, read the story of one project.
-The story about quirks and obstacles that become so annoying that we decided to rewrite.
+The story about quirks and obstacles becoming so annoying that we decided to rewrite.

-## We gave Kotlin a try, but now we are rewriting to Java
+## We gave Kotlin a try, but now we are rewriting to Java 10

 I have my favorite set of JVM languages.
 Java in `/main` and Groovy in `/test` are the best-performing duo for me.
 In summer 2017 we started a new microservice project, and as usual, we talked about languages and technologies.
-There are a few Kotlin advocating teams in Allegro, and we wanted to try something new, so we decided to give Kotlin a try.
+There are a few Kotlin advocating teams at Allegro, and we wanted to try something new, so we decided to give Kotlin a try.
 Since there is no [Spock](http://spockframework.org/) counterpart for Kotlin, we decided to stick with Groovy in `/test` ([Speck](http://spekframework.org/) isn’t as good as Spock).
-In winter 2018, after few months of working with Kotlin on a daily basis,  we summarized pros and cons and arrived at that conclusion that Kotlin made us *less* productive.
+In winter 2018, after few months of working with Kotlin on a daily basis,  we summarized pros and cons and arrived at the conclusion that Kotlin made us *less* productive.
 We started rewriting this microservice to Java.

 Here are the reasons why.